 - What to take: The island is a smaller alternative to nearby Corsica but is big enough to have all the amenities you’ll need.
 You will need your own transport to fully explore the island.

 The Italian island of Sicily is well known for its spectacular beaches and if you’re planning a trip to the island there are plenty to explore.
 The town of Cefalu on Sicily’s northern coast is an attractive medieval gem with an impressive Norman cathedral, while the beach is busy but less so than the other popular resorts on the island and is a good choice for families given the wide range of amenities available.

 - Best time to visit: Sicily is a year-round destination but like many places, it gets busy during the summer months.
 With a temperate climate Cefalu is a good option for a beach holiday in the spring months of April and May or in late September and October, when the resorts are quieter but the sun still warm!

 - Nearby accommodation: There are plenty of hotels in Cefalu if you are planning to base yourself here.
 There are several options to suit all budgets in the town and a good transport links to other parts of the island.

 - What to take: The town has all the facilities you would expect, and you can hire deck chairs and umbrellas on the beach, it’s a good option for families too making this one of the top Italy beach resorts.
 Also, be sure to carry a sunscreen.

 Above listed are a small selection of the best beaches in Italy, from quiet stretches of golden sand to vibrant coastal resorts—you name it and Italy has it all.
 Italy beaches offers a blissful experience be it any time of the year.
-No wonder one has rightly made its mark on the best beaches to visit in 2017.
 But if you are up for something more than just a beach experience while in Italy, these Italy tours can open horizons for several other activities.